pkncoder/DnDMonsterFightV3/README.md

 ### Naming / Decitions

 - [x] Better consistancy of naming conventions (ex. character / player)
-- [ ] Better way to choose the command / more intuition
 - [x] Redo the switch statement area for commands to not make 1 million different variables and re-init them
 - [ ] Decide for the better on case sensitivity or no
-- [ ] Figure out what to do with name duplicates
+- [x] Figure out what to do with name duplicates
+   - When Re-writing GetPlayerCharacter.java don't allow any overlaps of names in any of the PartyColections
-- [ ] Decide on how to select bases (party & name, or just name)
+- [x] Decide on how to select bases (party & name, or just name)
+  - Just by name for viewing, since there won't be any duplicates
+  - For now party & name for removing

 ### Code re-writing